isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 Announces Lim’s first overseas solo exhibition in Beijing and Shanghai in 2009.
 Reports on how the traveling exhibition came into being and the series of ink works that would be mounted.
 Two of the displayed works are reproduced in color along with a colour byline photograph of Lim.

 * Shetty, D. (2012, May 9).
-Singapore painting sets auction record.
-The Straits Times.
-Retrieved from Factiva.
+[Singapore painting sets auction record](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20120529-1.2.50.1.4).
+The Straits Times, p.
+3. Retrieved from NewspaperSG.

 Announces that Lim’s Chinese-ink-and-color Singapore River Scene (1978) fetched HK$620,000 (S$101,800)—far surpassing its original estimate—at a Christie’s auction, a record price for a living Singaporean artist as at May 2012, and the first Singaporean work to cross the $100,000 mark at an auction.